CodeSeoul/event_member_management_planning/data_model.md

 An event can be online or offline.
 If offline, it should include a [Venue](#venue).
 If online, it should include a link to the online attendance platform.

+An event can optionally have an [Event Video](#event-video), which can be either an online stream of the event or a recording of the event.

 An event can optionally belong to a [Series](#series).

 An event can have zero or many [Event Tags](#event-tag).